Advancing Metallic Surface Defect Detection via Anomaly-Guided Pretraining on a Large Industrial Dataset: Experiments

 \subsubsection{Visualization Results}

-Figure \ref{fig:vis1} compares feature maps and detection results of the YOLOv8s-CSPDarknet model with versus without anomaly-guided pretraining.
-The good cases demonstrate that pretraining enhances defect perception, yielding more precise region localization and higher confidence scores.
-However, analysis on bad cases reveals inherent limitations when processing challenging cases where background noise mimics defect patterns or when confronting extremely subtle defects.
-In these scenarios, the pretrained model occasionally misallocates attention to pseudo-defective textures while overlooking genuine but faint anomalies, resulting in both false positives and missed detections.
-These observations underscore the need for future work on noise-invariant representation learning for industrial inspection tasks.
-Should be noted that despite these remaining challenges with noise, the good cases illustrate that our core strategy—using anomaly maps to guide the model's attention—is effective at increasing the model's perception of anomalous regions.
-This benefit is further corroborated by the overall performance gains observed in the evaluation metrics, which validate the effectiveness of our proposed approach.
-For anomaly detection, Figure \ref{fig:vis2} shows that KeAD produces anomaly maps that are more tightly aligned with the real defect regions while exhibiting reduced background noise.
-This demonstrates the superior defect localization capability of KeAD compared to WinCLIP across both evaluation datasets.
+Figure~\ref{fig:vis1} compares feature maps and detection results of the YOLOv8s-CSPDarknet model with and without anomaly-guided pretraining.
+The good cases show that pretraining enhances defect perception, yielding more precise localization and higher confidence scores.
+However, analysis on bad cases reveals inherent limitations in challenging scenarios where background noise mimics defect patterns or defects are extremely subtle.
+Since our anomaly priors are generated by few-shot vision-language models, they are inevitably imperfect.
+In particular, they may occasionally mistake normal reflections or complex textures for anomalies, or fail to highlight structural defects that lack strong semantic cues.
+Such noisy priors may misguide pretraining, causing the model to attend to pseudo-defective artifacts while overlooking faint but genuine defects, which leads to both false positives and missed detections.
+These observations highlight the need for more discriminative representation learning for industrial inspection under noisy anomaly priors.
+More specifically, anomaly-guided pretraining should not be expected to fully resolve the defect-versus-noise ambiguity under unlabeled supervision; rather, its role is to help the backbone learn finer-grained representations for both real defects and defect-like industrial noise.
+In this way, pretraining can better capture their subtle differences, while the subsequent supervised finetuning stage further determines which patterns correspond to actual defects and which should be suppressed as noise.
+Despite these remaining challenges, the good cases still illustrate that our core strategy—using anomaly maps to guide the model’s attention—effectively improves the model’s perception of anomalous regions.
+This is also consistent with the overall quantitative gains achieved by our method.

+For anomaly detection, Figure~\ref{fig:vis2} illustrates that existing SOTA methods struggle with complex industrial surfaces and often mistake surface textures or lighting for anomalies.
+This highlights the need to incorporate additional defect knowledge.
+As shown in the comparison, using only generic prompts (Ours w/o DF) fails to distinguish subtle defects from background noise.
+In contrast, adding detailed defect descriptions enables our method to leverage the surrounding context, accurately localizing fine-grained defects.
+These visual results suggest that the knowledge-enhanced techniques facilitate precise detection of subtle defects even in noisy, complex scenarios.